Category

-This article introduces findings from the "Japan Brand Survey 2017," conducted in 20 countries and regions worldwide from February to March 2017.
-This installment focuses on "Comparing East and West Coast America."
+This article introduces results from the "Japan Brand Survey 2017," conducted in 20 countries and regions worldwide from February to March 2017.
+This time: "Comparing East and West Coast America."

-A. "Japanophiles" are West Coasters.
+A. "Japanophiles" are West Coast residents.
 They're interested in Japan's nature and cosplay!
-East Coasters are more active.
+East Coast residents are more active.

 Even within the United States, the West Coast and East Coast differ in culture and preferences.
 In terms of favorability and intention to visit Japan, the West Coast scored over 10 points higher than the East Coast in both cases.